Equity in Trading: Real-Time Account Value and Margin Mechanics Exp…

 What is the primary function of equity in a trading account?

-Equity serves as the real-time measure of your account's total value, reflecting your initial capital plus or minus all current profits and losses from open trades.
-It is a dynamic figure crucial for assessing your live financial standing.
+Equity serves as the real-time measure of your accounts total value.
+It reflects your initial capital plus or minus all current profits and losses from open trades at any moment.

 How often does equity change in a trading account?

-Equity changes constantly, in real-time, with every price movement of your open positions.
-It is a live calculation that fluctuates as market prices move up or down, reflecting the current value of your unrealized profit/loss.
+Equity changes constantly in real-time with every price movement of your open positions.
+It is a live calculation that fluctuates as market prices move, reflecting your current unrealized profit or loss.

 Can equity be less than the account balance?